ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 Display plane-surface
 ~~~~~~~~~~~~~~~~~~~~~
-This example shows how you can display an plane-surface:
+This example shows how you can display a plane-surface:

 .. code:: python